hoytech/quadrable/README.md

 * *Merkle tree*: Each version of the database is a [tree](#trees-and-exponential-growth).
 The leaves of this tree are the inserted records which are combined together with calls to a cryptographic hash function, creating a smaller set of intermediate nodes.
 These intermediate nodes are then combined in a similar way to create a still smaller set, and this procedure continues until a single node is left, which is the root node.
 These "hash trees" are commonly called merkle trees, and they provide the mechanism for Quadrable's authentication.
 * *Binary*: The style of merkle tree used by Quadrable combines together [exactly two](#merkle-trees) nodes to create a node in the next layer.
 There are alternative designs such as N-ary radix trees, AVL trees, and tries, but they are more complicated to implement and typically have a higher authentication overhead (in terms of proof size).
 With a few optimisations and an attention to implementation detail, binary merkle trees enjoy almost all the benefits of these alternative designs.
 * *Sparse*: A traditional binary merkle tree does not have a concept of an "empty" leaf.
 This means that the leaves must be in a sequence, for example 1 through N (with no gaps).
 This raises the question about what to do when N is not a power of two.
 Furthermore, adding new records in a "path-independent" way, where insertion order doesn't matter, is difficult to do efficiently.
 Quadrable uses a [sparse](#sparseness) merkle tree structure, where there *is* a concept of an empty leaf, and leaf nodes can be placed anywhere inside a large (256-bit) key-space.
-This means that hashes of keys can used directly as each leaf's location in the tree.
+This means that hashes of keys can be used directly as each leaf's location in the tree.

 Values are authenticated by exporting and importing proofs: